 His response was a diatribe about how we were scamming writers and the post office in an effort to keep all of the stamps for ourselves.
 Seems like a bad business plan to me, but whatever.

 Anna: And finally, what’s your favorite TV show?

 Jessica: I think it depends on my mood.
 Modern Family for guaranteed laughs, but The Good Wife always blows me away.
 The writing is amazing.
 Of course you can’t beat Downton Abbey and Walking Dead, although I have to be in the right mood for Walking Dead and have enough time to watch something mindless after so I don’t have nightmares.

 Thank you, Jessica, for these awesome insights into your work.
 It was a pleasure to get in touch with you!

-Find out more about Jenny on her Website
+Find out more about Jessica on her Website

 Check out her Submission guidelines